A slice of sweet potato bread pudding with vanilla sauce

 Make the Batter

-• In a mixing bowl, whisk the eggs with the half-and-half, eggs, and vanilla.
+• In a large mixing bowl, whisk the eggs with the half-and-half, eggs, vanilla, and salt.
 Whisk in the sweet potato puree until well blended.
-Add the bread and spice mixture and mix well.
+Add the bread and spice mixture and stir until well blended.

 • Pour the bread pudding mixture into the prepared baking dish.